We prioritize our work in our planning board. It is the responsibility of the PM and EM to keep this updated and correct.

 - By default, we record team meetings with 3+ participants (with exceptions for social meetings and retros).

-The private channel is for communications that would be of no interest to someone not on the team.
+The internal channel is for communications that would be of no interest to someone not on the team.
 Things like (re-)scheduling of team meetings, vacation scheduling, reminders about tasks that need completing, etc. Keeping these out of the public channel raises the signal-to-noise ratio for folks interested in Batch Changes, but not interested in who will be 10 minutes late to our sync meeting today due to the fact that their cat knocked over a jar of pickles and now there’s glass everywhere and everything smells like vinegar and now you wish you hadn’t read this sentence to the end.

 The Batch Changes team is the current owner of src-cli, due to the fact that most of the src-cli work in recent months has been related to Batch Changes.
 We do not expect to be the permanent owners of src-cli; when another team becomes the main contributor, we will transfer ownership to them.